spl0k/supysonic/README.md

 can listen to any library change and update the database accordingly.
 This watcher is started along with the daemon but can be disabled to only keep background scans.

+Finally, the daemon acts as a backend for the jukebox mode, allowing to play audio on the machine running Supysonic.

 The daemon is `supysonic-daemon`, it is a non-exiting process.
 If you want to keep it running in background, either use the old `nohup` or `screen` methods,